 Before you start sharpening, make sure that the oilstone is flat.
 If it is a new oilstone, you should not worry about it.
 You just have to wet it.

-If you have used it with other tools, maybe the surface is uneven.
+If you have used it with other tools, the surface may be uneven.

-Often, you will use another oilstone and rub on top of it to help flatten it.
+Often, you will use another oilstone and rub it on top of it to help flatten it.

 Sharpening the bonsai scissors.